chaitanyagupta/XCDataModelPrinter/README.md

 Adding the git-diff driver
 --------------------------

-1. Set up `git diff` to use `XCDataModelPrinter` for xcdatamodel files

-  * Add the following line to your project's `.gitattributes` file (if you want this to apply globally, you can use `~/.gitattributes`)
+1) Add the following line to your project's `.gitattributes` file (if you want this to apply globally, you can use `~/.gitattributes`)

     elements diff=xcdatamodel

   This tells git to use `xcdatamodel` as the diff driver for .xcdatamodel/elements files (which contain your model's entire definition).
 What exactly is this `xcdatamodel` driver?
 That is defined in the next section.

-  * We can set up the `xcdatamodel` driver using `git config`.
+2) We can set up the `xcdatamodel` driver using `git config`.
 Use these commands to set up the driver (use the `--global` option if you want to set up the driver for all your projects)

     git config diff.xcdatamodel.xfuncname ^Entity.*$
     git config diff.xcdatamodel.textconv XCDataModelPrinter

    Now, whenever you use any git command which shows a diff output (e.g. `git diff`, `git log -p`, `git show`, etc.) and there's a change in an xcdatamodel file, you should be able to understand easily what changes have been made to the data model.